-A property owner must lodge their objection to the valuation or the AVPCC either through the Valuer General Victoria's online objection portal or in writing with the West Wimmera Shire Council.
+A property owner must lodge their objection to the valuation or the AVPCC either through the Valuer General, Victoria's online objection portal or in writing with West Wimmera Shire Council.
 Property owners may also object to the site valuations on receipt of their Land Tax Assessment.
-Property owners can appeal their land valuation within two months of receipt of their Council Rate Notice (via Council) or within two months of receipt of their Land Tax Assessment (via the State Revenue Office).
+Property owners can appeal their land valuation within two months of receipt of their Council rates notice (via Council) or within two months of receipt of their Land Tax Assessment (via the State Revenue Office).

-6.5 GENERAL RATING
+GENERAL RATING

 Council rates are predominantly made up of a General Rate.
-Pursuant to the Local Government Act 1989, Council has two options for the distribution of a General Rate burden across the Municipality:
+Pursuant to the Local Government Act 1989, Council has two options for the distribution of a General Rate burden across the municipality:

-- Uniform Rating (s160) - Differential Rating (s161)
+- Uniform rating (s160) - Differential rating (s161)